 Chemistry 1A – Atoms, compounds and states of matter Atomic structure, The periodic table, Ionic bonding, Covalent bonding, Metallic bonding, States of matter

 Physics 1B – Waves and radiation Waves, Electromagnetic spectrum, Atoms, Radiation

-There is no set time for when each test is completed or how long the student takes to complete each test which makes it suitable for all students.
-A student can also re-sit each paper after a period of two weeks.
+There is no set time for when each test is completed or how long the pupil takes to complete each test which makes it suitable for all students.
+A pupil can also re-sit each paper after a period of two weeks.
 Each paper is worth 25 marks.
-At the end of the course the marks will be added up to give the student a final level overall:
+At the end of the course the marks will be added up to give the pupil a final level overall:

 Entry Level 1 30/150

 Entry Level 3 100/150

 Edexcel GCSE (9-1) Combined Science with Entry Level Certificate